ItsEasyActually/SADXSpriteRings/README.md

 Ideally if you're developing a sub mod for this, you'll want to include this mod as a dependency.
 Please follow [this guide](https://github.com/X-Hax/SADXModdingGuide/wiki/Mod-Dependencies) for information on creating Mod Dependencies.
 This will prevent issues with users attempting to use your mod while not having this mod to make sure it runs.

+Just like this mod, you can also include multiple configuration options.
+Please refer to the [Codeless Config](https://github.com/X-Hax/SADXModdingGuide/wiki/Setting-up-a-Mod-Config-File#codeless-configuration) setup for the Mod Manager.
+You can use this and the same basic folder structure used in the base mod to create configurable sprites for your mod.

 ### Issues
 Please report all issues found to the [Issues](https://github.com/ItsEasyActually/SADXSpriteRings/issues) on this repository.
 Please know that there are known issues with alpha sorting.
 I have mitigated some of the issues, but others persist at this time.
 If you find spots to report an alpha issue, please check [this issue](https://github.com/ItsEasyActually/SADXSpriteRings/issues/1) and add a comment if you find any unlisted areas with alpha sorting issues.